KT-Emmani/MS-Excel-Projects/README.md

 ### Project Overview

-This data analysis project aims to provide insights into the sales performance of an e-commerce company over the past year.
-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project aims to provide insights into the sales performance of Plato's Pizza for the year 2015.
+By analyzing various aspects of the sales data, I seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Sources
-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "Pizza Sales.xlsx" file, containing detailed information about each sale made by Plato's Pizza.

-Tools
+Dataset can be found in Kaggle [download](https://www.kaggle.com/datasets/shilongzhuang/pizza-sales)

-Excel - Data Cleaning
+### Tools
-Download here
+Excel
-SQL Server - Data Analysis
+- Data Cleaning
-PowerBI - Creating reports
+- Data Analysis with the use of Pivot tables.
-Data Cleaning/Preparation
+- Visualization

-In the initial data preparation phase, we performed the following tasks:
+### Data Cleaning/Preparation

-Data loading and inspection.
+In the initial data preparation phase, I performed the following tasks:

-Handling missing values.
+Inspected the data to look for any missing values.
 Data cleaning and formatting.

-Exploratory Data Analysis
+### Exploratory Data Analysis
 EDA involved exploring the sales data to answer key questions, such as:

 What is the overall sales trend?